CleverCloud/documentation/content/doc/marketplace/_index.md

 When a customer installs your add-on, Clever Cloud issues a POST request to your service to provision a resource for his app.

-The request will be the following:
+Clever Cloud will send the following request:

 ```json
 Request: POST {base_url}